kasperlindau/OptiSkane/README.md

 # Performance

 # Further improvements
-* Foot-paths could be GPS distance for more accurate results
+* Foot-paths could be switched to GPS distance instead for more accurate results
 * Python could be switched to a more performant language to improve performance
 * Parallelization could be used when searching for journeys to improve performance